TechxArtisanStudio/Openterface/docs/app.md

 ## Join Our Development

 The above host applications are **currently under development**.
 We are actively coding 🛠️ and enhancing them as we go! 💪 If you're interested in contributing and want to be part of an innovative development team, [join us now!](mailto:info@techxartisan.com) 🚀

+Interested in the hardware side?
+Check out our [Open Hardware](/open-hardware) page to explore the device's schematics, components, and even contribute to its physical design! 🔧🖥️